NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-1.md

 Welcome to Day 1 folks!
 In today's training you learned a lot about the concept of a **DocType**.
 Now it is time for you to explore and practice more!

-## Video Recording

-The video recording of the 1st day of training session can be found [here](https://drive.google.com/file/d/1zsGn74TLBSvwuQvAfLb_WHXOkOsKXK2u/view?usp=drive_link).

 ## Prerequisites

 Before proceeding with this exercise, make sure you do the following: